SUMMER PROGRAMMING IS OPEN

 We are so glad that you want to spend your summer vacation with us!

 The BHS Preschool Summer Program features qualified, caring teachers and fully equipped preschool classrooms.
-Children in our summer program enjoy neighborhood playground trips, and special guests and trips each week, and can play in our air-conditioned classrooms, or enjoy outdoor water play, too!
+Children enjoy neighborhood playground trips, and special guests, and local outings, along with plenty of time to play and learn in our air-conditioned classrooms, and participate in lots of outdoor water play, too!

 BUILDERS' BRIGADE